The 2021 UIL Track & Field season is complete after some amazing performances in Austin!

-The VYPE DFW 2020 Volleyball Preseason Setter of the Year Poll is now live!
-Fans will have the chance to vote until Sunday, July 13th, at 7 p.m.
+The Academy Sports + Outdoors VYPE DFW Male Track & Field Athlete of the Year Fan Poll is now live!
+Fans will have the chance to vote until Monday, May 17th, at 7 p.m.

 Please note that the use of voting software or bots will result in a deletion of votes and a potential DQ from the contest.
 PLEASE try to keep this fair and fun for all involved!

 All athlete polls and their content are only associated and created by VYPE Media and its staff.
 The context is not created or voted on by any corporate sponsor or marketing partner.
 Please contact VYPE Media directly if you have any questions, comments, or concerns around our Fan Polls.

 For all the ways you love to play, Academy Sports and Outdoors makes it easier than ever to gear up and have fun out there!
 Get free shipping on your favorite brands at academy.com or get free curbside or in-store pick-up at your Academy store.

 Gear up this Spring at Academy Sports and Outdoors.